 Handwriting is one of those skills that you generally learn as a kid, and then never try to actively improve as you grow up.
 However, being able to write faster has some significant benefits, which are especially important for people who often need to write things by hand, such as university students.
 These benefits include:

 - Increased automaticity, which lessens the burden on working memory.
 This means that you don’t have to actively concentrate on the act of writing itself, and that you can instead focus on thinking about what to write.

 - Increased overlap between the mental generation of output and the consequent production of text relating to that output.
 This means that you can write your thoughts down immediately as you are forming them, without suffering from a delay which hinders your thought process.

-- Improved performance in various academic tasks, and especially those that require a lot of handwriting, such as in-class essays or note-taking during lectures.
+- Improved performance in various academic tasks, and especially those that require a lot of handwriting, such as note-taking during lectures and in-class essays.